In order to develop on the next-generation platform, your workspace must be on a paid plan.

 curl -fsSL https://downloads.slack-edge.com/slack-cli/install.sh | bash

-This will install the Slack CLI and all required dependencies, including Deno, the runtime environment for our next-generation platform.
+This will install the Slack CLI and all required dependencies, including Deno, the runtime environment for workflow apps.
 If you have VSCode installed, the VSCode Deno extension will be installed.

 argument to the installer script: